RalphTro/epcis-event-hash-generator/README.md

 For any algorithm that is to be considered a faithful hash of an EPCIS event, we require the following properties:

 - Different (valid) serialisations of the **same event** need to yield the **same hash**.
 - In particular, if serialised in XML, the hash must be independend of irrelevant whitespace, ordering of elements in an unordered list, the name used for namespaces, etc. See e.g. https://en.wikipedia.org/wiki/XML_Signature#XML_canonicalization for more details on the matter.
-  - The same event serialised in JSON or XML must yield the same hash.
+- The same event serialised in JSON-LD or XML must yield the same hash.
 - Any relevant **change of an event** must lead to a **change of the hash**.
 In particular, the hash must change if
   - any value of any field present in the event is changed.
   - a field is added or removed.